laradock/laradock/README.md

 docker-compose exec workspace bash
 ```

-Alternativey, for Windows Powershell users: execute the following command to enter any running container:
+Alternatively, for Windows PowerShell users: execute the following command to enter any running container:

 ```bash
 docker exec -it {workspace-container-id} bash